GaiaNet-AI/docs/docs/governance/Voting/onchain-voting.md

 Onchain proposals have a quorum requirement of [placeholder] GAIA and require a simple majority of the total number of "for" and "against" votes (i.e., casted votes without considering abstentions) to pass.

-If a vote causes a quorum to be reached, the proposal's Voting Period will remain open for the full 7-day duration.
+If a vote causes a quorum to be reached, the proposal's Voting Period will remain open for the full [placeholder-day] duration.

 Click [here] to learn more about delegation.